Jaime9611/disney-clone/README.md

 # Disney Clone

-This project is a simple movie directory that emulates the UI of Disney+ streaming webpapp, for doing this practice web app, I use React and firebase to host the content.
+This project is a simple movie directory that emulates the UI of Disney+ streaming webpapp, for doing this practice web app, I used React and Firebase to host the content.

 ## Table of contents